jonp2020/be-nc-news-jp/README.md

 A hosted version on heroku can be found [here](https://nc-news-fe-jonp.herokuapp.com/).

 To easily view the data in your browser, I would recommend installing a JSON viewer extension.
-I am currently using one called JSON Formatter.
-However, there are several available in the Chrome extension webstore that you can choose from.
+I am currently using one called JSON Formatter, however, there are several available in the Chrome extension webstore that you can choose from.

 The front-end for the project can be found in this repository here on [Github](https://github.com/jonp2020/fe-nc-news-jp.git).